 If you would like to get a good seat on your next Southwest Airlines flight, follow this rule.
 Check in opens 24 hours before your flight’s scheduled departure time.
 The earlier you check in, the earlier your spot in line will be.
 Many passengers will also be checking in 24 hours before the flight so a few minutes or seconds can make a big difference in your boarding group or position.
 This is especially true on weekdays.
 My strategy is to set an alarm or calendar entry five minutes before check in opens.
 I pull up my reservation, enter all the necessary details (name, confirmation number) and wait.
 As soon as the clock hits the time check-in opens, I hit that check in now button.

 If you are unsure whether you will be able to check-in 24 hours prior to your flight, purchase Southwest EarlyBird Check-In.

 Pay even more money or fly more often to guarantee early boarding.

 If you still want a crack at that A1-A15 spot but don’t want to purchase a Business Select fare, you can try Upgraded Boarding.
 Warning: this is not a guaranteed option as it may not be available.
 On the day of travel, inquire at the gate or ticket counter before the boarding process begins.
 If Upgraded Boarding is available, you can secure a boarding position in the A1-A15 group for $30, $40 or $50 per flight, depending on your itinerary.

 Traveling with a child?
 Familiarize yourself with Southwest family boarding.

-Two adults traveling with a child six years old or younger may board during Southwest Family Boarding, which occurs after the “A” group has boarded and before the “B” group begins boarding.
+Children age six years or younger and a guardian may board during Southwest Family Boarding, which occurs after the “A” group has boarded and before the “B” group begins boarding.
 If you have an A group boarding pass, go ahead and board with the A group instead of waiting for family boarding.

 Don’t arrive late to the gate for your flight.